ReactiveSets/toubkal/README.md

 New Pipelets or method              | Short Description
 ------------------------------------|--------------------------------------------------------------
-rename_properties                   | Renames properties
+child_process_exec                  | Executes a command in a child process rename_properties                   | Renames properties
 store()                             | Store operations history json_hide()                         | Hide attribute values in downstream pipelets using JSON.stringify()